ryneches/Erlenmeyer/README.md

 calm, responsible attitude.
 One shouldn't need to be a genius or a professional to keep a blog running.

+## Usage

+After installing the dependencies, you should be able to launch Erlenmeyer in two easy steps :

+    $ ./init.sh
+    $ ./erlenmeyer.py

+Then point your browser at <code>http://localhost:5000</code>.

 ## Credits and dependencies

 Erlenmeyer includes these awesome pieces of software :